Azure/RGCOPY/rgcopy-docu.md

 After running this, the BLOB storage will contain the following files:
 - one BLOB for each disk containing the backup
-- the file rgcopy.arm-templates.zip that contains all exported ARM templates, the generated ARM template by RGCOPY and a PowerShell script that can be used for restoring the source RG.
+- the file rgcopy.arm-templates.zip that contains all exported templates, the generated BICEP or ARM template and a PowerShell script that can be used for restoring the source RG.
 - the RGCOPY zip file containing all logs

 The generated PowerShell script in this example looks like this: